-These investments can be converted into a known amount of cash within one week at most and are subject to a negligible risk of a change in value.
+These investments are immediately convertible into a known amount of cash or, depending on their nature, within a maximum period of 32 days with a negligible risk of a change in value.

 Financial assets held for trading (marketable securities) are assets valued at fair value through profit or loss.

 Bank overdrafts repayable on demand and current borrowings, which are an integral part of the Group's cash management, are included in cash and cash equivalents for the purposes of the cash flow statement.